 The firm said it will use the net proceeds for R&D, including the continued development of its Acuitas AMR gene panels.

 The firm plans to use the $13.3 million in net proceeds to fund ongoing operations, expansions of its liquid biopsy business, and to service its indebtedness.

 The company plans to use proceeds to support its ongoing operations, expansion of its business, and to service existing debts.

-The company said it plans to use the net proceeds for working capital and general corporate purposes.
+The company said it anticipates using net proceeds for working capital and general corporate purposes.